Stephen Weaver AM

 Member of the Order of Australia in the Military Division

-Australian Active Service Medal with clasps Iraq, Afghanistan
+Australian Active Service Medal with clasps Iraq and Afghanistan

 Afghanistan Medal